El Cid Castle: El Cid Castle

 Dr. Hall felt that the growing population of Sunnyslope needed recreational facilities and therefore in 1963, he illegally diverted $16,564 in Medicare funds to help in the construction of a bowling alley which resembled a Moorish Castle.
 The castle was to be a 65,000-square-foot building under one roof in 20 acres of land at 19th Avenue and Cholla Street.

 The venture was to include thirty-two bowling alley lanes, an ice skating rink, four recreation rooms for teenagers and a snack bar.
 The castle was also supposed to include multiple nightclubs and a French restaurant.
-It was named "El Cid", after an 11th-century Spanish hero whose life was depicted in a Hollywood motion picture in 1961.
+It was named "El Cid", after an 11th-century Spanish hero whose life was depicted in a film of the same name in 1961.

 Downfall of Dr. Hall and closure of El Cid Castle

 Dr. Hall believed that El Cid Castle would be the first of a nationwide chain of bowling allies which would be called Spanish Trails.
 However, the castle was completed in 1980, almost twenty years after its construction began.
 Various factors contributed to the downfall of Dr. Hall and the eventual failure of El Cid.
-Dr. Hall had been performing unsanctioned medical operations, and his physician’s license was revoked in 1971 after four patients died during gastric bypass surgery.
+Dr. Hall had been performing unsanctioned medical operations, and his physician's license was revoked in 1971 after four patients died during gastric bypass surgery.
 In 1974, he pleaded guilty to diverting thousands of dollars in Medicare funds to help build the castle.
 Dr. Hall was bankrupt, and in 1982 “El Cid Castle” bowling alley closed after one year of operation.
 Dr. Hall lost the building in order to settle a malpractice suit.